 If you want to arrange cycle training for your child or child’s school, contact your local council’s cycling officer.
 Cycle training is often funded by the local authority for schools in the area and it may be possible for you to arrange individual training from this funding.
 Visiting your local authority's website and doing a search for 'cycle training' will usually bring up more information and a contact.
 Cycle training organisations such as Cycle Training UK will also usually provide training for schools and some schools even teach cycle training as part of physical education lessons.

 Council Cycle Training

 Of course we can help you too!
 Local LCC groups organise free rides and provide a welcoming and friendly environment for new cyclists.
 They can probably give you some relevant tips of their own too such as quiet local routes, busy junctions to avoid, useful accessories and good local bike shops.
-You can also contact our staff by phone and email, or join us for drinks to find out more about getting started on a bike.
+You can also contact our staff by phone and email.

 If you’re looking for routes then the free London cycle maps are really useful for beginners.
 Although, the maps are now distributed by Transport for London, they were originally developed using our expert knowledgeand you can order them here.

 Alternatively you can plan routes online using our route planner